 A waterfall approach is problematic because it favors the first bid received.
 If a bidder comes in early in the waterfall auction, other bidders are never asked for bids.
 Meaning if Source A offers a $5 bid but Source B was going to bid $7, that missed opportunity for the highest bid translates to missed revenue for the publisher.

-This traditional approach doesn't facilitate a competitive environment, much to the detriment of publishers and their revenue stream.
-An ideal situation would create an environment where Source A and Source B, and Source C, D, E... - you get the point - are competing in an auction-style format for your ad space.
-This is where header bidding comes in.
+This traditional approach doesn't encourage a competitive environment, much to the detriment of publishers and their revenue stream.
+An ideal situation would allow Source A and Source B, and Source C, D, E... - you get the point - to compete in an auction-style format for your ad space.

 Simply put, a header bidding model creates simultaneous competition for your available ad space or ad inventory.
 It allows both web and app publishers to compare all bids in an auction format in order to select a winning bid, ultimately making an informed decision that will likely result in higher ad revenue.

-By making the ad server the last step in the process, a competitive landscape is developed where the ad server's role is to award the space to the most qualified and competitive source, instead of the first source to place a bid request.
-With the consideration of multiple simultaneous bids and qualifying data in an auction, publishers not only gain greater revenue opportunities, but a wider net is cast that captures quality demand sources that may have been missed with the traditional waterfall approach.
+By making the ad server the last step in the header bidding process, a competitive landscape is developed where the ad server's role is to award the space to the most qualified and competitive source, instead of the first source to place a bid request.

 -- Article Continues Below --